One of the oldest professional wrestling associations still active in the world, the National Wrestling Alliance (NWA) was created in 1948

 .
 Now, for better or worse, the NWA has the same kind of central leadership and direction that has led those worldwide promotions to the success they enjoyed.
 It remains to be seen whether this new structure will lead to a resurgence in the NWA product or is simply another reshuffling of lifeboats on a sinking ship.

 - A Friend in Need: They resorted to briefly leaning on Smoky Mountain Wrestling when ECW's departure left them without a World Champion.
 However, Chris Candido's reign in Smoky Mountain was not recognized and as soon as Dan Severn won the NWA packed up and left.
 Smoky Mountain would then close when its owner got a full time offer to work for the WWF.

-- An Ass Kicking Christmas: Ultimate NWA's Clotheslines & Candycanes War Games, which did feature a War Games match, by the way.
+- An Ass-Kicking Christmas: Ultimate NWA's Clotheslines & Candycanes War Games, which did feature a War Games match, by the way.
+V.I.P.
+Wrestling's Jingle Brawl and NWA Ireland's Christmas Crackdown too.
 Also, Ring Warriors's NWA exodus show was Christmas themed.